greedyj4ck/DEGENESIS-FoundryVTT/README.md

 ## Developer Installation

 - Git clone the repo.
-- Rename the directory to "deathinspace" under your Foundry _Data/systems_ directory.
+- Rename the directory to "degenesis" under your Foundry _Data/systems_ directory.